 That’s when a bit of planning beforehand comes handy.
 And if you can use some that are close to the tourist areas you are planning to visit that day, even better: it’ll be all much more time-efficient and your kids won’t have to wait a whole ride somewhere else before you allow them to have the fun they deserve after sightseeing.

-Playgrounds near Sagrada Familia.
-The most visited site not just in Barcelona but the whole Spain deserves good planning.
+Sagrada Familia basilica, the most visited site not just in Barcelona but the whole Spain deserves good planning.
 First of all, make sure to book your tickets ahead of time because they sell out (and nothing can frustrate more a kid than being promised to go somewhere and being rejected at the entrance).
 Then plan around one hour inside (maybe a bit longer if your kids are older, and definitely at least 30 minutes more if you have booked tickets for the elevator).

 There’s one just off Plaça Sant Jaume, in Plaça Sant Miquel behind the city council.
 It’s not great and it suffers a heavy use, but it’s an option.
 If you can go a bit further away, head towards Plaça Catalunya and hidden in an alley off the commercial Portal del Angel: Plaça del Vuit de Març (and there is a nice tapas bar in front of it where parents can take turns for a glass of wine while the kids play.
 It’s a quieter area than the other one, but it’s not too big either.

 My favorite Parc de la Ciutadella playground is the one near the pond, because there’s free buckets, shovels and plastic toys to play with the sand and share with the other kids, a wood house, and a large fenced enclosure perfect for babies and toddlers.
 The other one is smaller but it offers many opportunities for gross motor activities for older kids (although active toddlers will have fun there, too).

 This is the trickiest area where to find playgrounds in Barcelona, but it’s not an impossible quest.
 Very close to La Pedrera there’s a small public park located inside a block.
 You’ll find the entrance on 182, Pau Claris st, and there’ll you’ll find a quiet garden area with a lovely playground.

 Closer to the monumental area, there’s 3 playgrounds near the main entrance on Olot street: one for older kids with many climbing options and a high slide right behind the ticket office, a small sand area with a few things for babies and toddlers right underneath, and a nice and colorful area of toddlers and young kids further up the road from the ticket office.

 AND BONUS!
 What about the Hill of Montjuic?
 Is it easy to find playgrounds there?

 And if you still need more, right under the cable car line that takes you to the Castle you’ll find our favorite Barcelona playground: the Jardins de Joan Brossa, created in the real-state that when I was a kid used to be the second amusement park of the city (the other one still operates on the Tibidabo Mountain).